isprojects/mstform/README.md

 Web forms are also everywhere.
 That's why we'd like to automate as much as possible and write as little form-specific code as possible.

 But those two desires are in conflict with each other.
-A form library that automates a lot starts to be in the way when you want to customize it to fit a UI exactly.
-On the other hand a form library that doesn't do enough means you end up writing a lot of custom code.
+It's tempting for instance to start auto-generating forms, but this only works for simple use cases.
+This way a form library that automates too much can be in the way when you want to customize it to fit your application's requirements exactly.
+On the other hand if your form library that doesn't do enough means you end up writing a lot of custom code.

 mstform balances simple usage with flexibility.
 It doesn't provide any React widgets, or in fact any React components at all.
 It doesn't auto-generate forms